i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 - Supports creating, reading, writing, updating, and deleting files.
 - Offers both synchronous and asynchronous methods:
   - Sync methods block execution until completion.
-  - Async methods start the operation and continue; results are handled via callback or promise.
+  - Async methods start the operation and continue doing other task;Once operation is complete Its results are
+  - handled via callback or promise.

 ## 1️⃣3️⃣ What is the `process` object in Node.js?
 - A global object providing information and control over the current Node.js process.